Stuff ADHD people like, part I

 1. Gadgets.
 More specifically, anything that promises to make our lives easier, or simply more fun, as we are easily bored and often gullible.
 These objects are initially sold via infomercial between 2-4am, and then end up on the shelves of Walmart in boxes marked "As Seen On TV!".

-These include: Seal-A-Meal, Ginsu knives, Pro-Active, Didi-7 Stain Remover, those flashlights you have to shake to get them to work, The Slap-Chop (America's Food Chopper), Pasta Boat (Cooks, Drains, Steams & Stores!), The Touch N Brush Hands-Free Toothpaste Dispenser, the Roomba and The Perfect Tortilla Pan Set, just to name a few.
+These include: Seal-A-Meal (own it), Ginsu knives (own one), Pro-Active (bought it once), Didi-7 Stain Remover (this shit WORKS!), those flashlights you have to shake to get them to work (bought one, but now I can't find it.
+The Boy probably has it), The Slap-Chop (America's Food Chopper), Pasta Boat (Cooks, Drains, Steams & Stores!), The Touch N Brush Hands-Free Toothpaste Dispenser (Z used to beg me to buy one, but I knew I would end up with nothing but a bathroom counter full of toothpaste, and anger in my heart), the Roomba (I WISH!
+Have you SEEN those awesome cat videos???) and The Perfect Tortilla Pan Set (I'm not stupid, I know how to fold a tortilla), just to name a few.

 2. Things that you can put other things inside of.
 Stacking baskets, food storage containers, 5-foot-tall wine racks in the shape of an exotic fish, floor lamps that double as CD holders and desks with lots and lots of cubbies and drawers are a few examples.
 This is because we are usually a hot mess in the area of housekeeping, and anything that promises to consolidate space is AWESOME.